Richard Medcalf, How to Accelerate and Multiply Your Impact – InnovaBuzz 480

 - Differentiate – Say something that is Butt Clenchingly Awful (BCA).
 Be vulnerable, transparent, and honest about where you’re coming from.
 Let people see not just your polished self but who you really are and what’s really going on.

 Richard suggested we have a conversation with the Head of Service Design at the Royal College of Art, Clive Grinyer.
+So Clive, keep an eye on your inbox for an invitation from us to the InnovaBuzz Podcast, courtesy of Richard Medcalf.

 How strategic are you using your time right now?
 Take the XQuadrant Executive Productivity Assessment to find out where you are on the journey to executive time management mastery.